 Our headquarters is currently located in Fremont, California, and consists of approximately 27,620 square feet of leased office and laboratory space under a lease that expires on September 2016.
 We have the option to extend the termination date to September 2019.
-We expect that during the next year we will increase the square footage available to us in our existing facilities in order to accommodate our anticipated needs.
+We expect that during the next year we will either increase the square footage available to us in our existing facility or obtain additional space in another location in order to accommodate our anticipated needs.
 We may also require additional space and facilities as our business expands.